 |18. ||Is there a tracking number?|

 |19. ||I have waited a long time and my order still hasn't arrived — now what?|

 Sometimes the mail does take longer than seems justified but almost always things do arrive.
-We don't use tracking so we can't tell you where your package is, but if it seems likely that it has gotten lost we will send you a replacement.
+If it seems likely that your order has gotten lost, we will send you a replacement.
 We have had very, very few shipments actually get lost.